Natasha Shneider: Legacy

 On August 16, 2008, Queens of the Stone Age performed a concert in celebration of Shneider's life at the Henry Fonda Theatre in Los Angeles.
 They were joined on stage by Alain Johannes, Tenacious D's Jack Black and Kyle Gass, Matt Cameron, Brody Dalle, Jesse Hughes, Chris Goss and PJ Harvey, playing a variety of QOTSA and non-QOTSA songs.
 Proceeds from the concert went to defray the costs associated with Shneider's illness.

-In late 2009, a song she co-wrote with Johannes, "Time for Miracles", was recorded by Adam Lambert and used in the movie 2012.
-In 2010 the track WYUT, co-written by Shneider, Johannes and Natalie Imbruglia, appeared on Imbruglia's album Come to Life.
+In late 2009, "Time for Miracles", a song she co-wrote with Johannes, was recorded by Adam Lambert and used in the movie 2012.
+In 2010, the track "WYUT", co-written by Shneider, Johannes and Natalie Imbruglia, appeared on Imbruglia's album Come to Life.

-While on his solo tour between 2011 and 2016, Chris Cornell would often pay tribute to her and play the song "When I'm Down", (from the album Euphoria Morning that Shneider produced) accompanied by a vinyl recording of the original piano track that Shneider performed for the song.
+While on his solo tour from 2011 to 2016, Chris Cornell often paid tribute to her and played the song "When I'm Down" (from the album Euphoria Morning that Shneider produced), accompanied by a vinyl recording of the original piano track that Shneider performed for the song.